yashraj9011/5-Days-Workshop-on-Tableau/DAY-2/readme.md

 # Topics Covered in Session

 ## 1. Why should we Python
-- Less Complexity , huge inbuilt libraries ,
+- Less Complexity , huge inbuilt libraries , used by huge community